โ† Back to Blog

 What is the MIQ (MatchIQ) score?

 MIQ is our proprietary pitch-level matchup analysis.
-It evaluates how each pitch in the opposing pitcher's arsenal matches up against this batter's strengths and weaknesses โ€” factoring in barrel rates, exit velocity, and launch angle on each specific pitch type.
+It evaluates how each pitch in the opposing pitcher's arsenal matches up against this batter's strengths and weaknesses โ€” factoring in barrel rates, exit velocity, launch angle, hard-hit rate, and whiff rate on each specific pitch type.
 A high MIQ score means the batter historically performs well against the types of pitches this pitcher throws.
 It's one of the most unique features of the MLB model because it goes beyond simple "batter vs. pitcher" stats to analyze the pitch-type-level interaction.
+For the deepest analysis, visit the MIQ HQ tab which shows every pitch-type matchup across every game on the slate, with toggleable time windows and stat views.

 Why do park factors matter so much in MLB?